 - Holiday Special: I love this shortbread mixed with dried cranberries and pistachios!
 It makes a wonderful cookie for the fall and winter holidays!

-There are so few ingredients it is hard to mess up shortbread.
-I would say using high-quality butter is the best secret.
-Some very creamy butter brands are made with European butter, like Plugra, which works really well.
+Because shortbread has so few ingredients, it is hard to mess it up.
+The best secret is using high-quality butter.
+Some very creamy butter brands, like Plugra, are made with European butter, which works really well.

 Poking holes in the shortbread help distribute heat a bit more evenly so the center of the shortbread bakes and the outside edges.